kyomangold/AI-StockPredictor/README.md

 This AI Stock Predictor employs a Long Short-Term Memory (LSTM) network to predict the closing stock price of a corporation based on the past 60 days' stock prices.

 ## Disclaimer
-This code is for educational purposes and not intended for actual stock trading.
+This code is for educational purposes and NOT intended for actual stock trading.

 ## Features
 - Utilizes LSTM, a type of Recurrent Neural Network (RNN).